Winker’s HR ends Dodger streak, Reds get 4-0 win over LA

+CINCINNATI (AP) — The Reds ended LA’s streak of shutdown pitching with a little of their own, led by a starter who had yet to get a win.

-CINCINNATI (AP) — Jesse Winker’s homer ended LA’s stretch of scoreless pitching, and Yasiel Puig singled home a pair of runs Saturday, leading the Cincinnati Reds to a 4-0 victory that snapped the Dodgers’ four-game winning streak.
+Jesse Winker’s homer ended LA’s stretch of scoreless pitching, and Yasiel Puig singled home a pair of runs against his former team Saturday, leading the Cincinnati Reds to a 4-0 victory that snapped the Dodgers’ four-game winning streak.

 The Reds beat the Dodgers for the first time in five games this season, including LA’s three-game sweep in April.
 The Dodgers are 34-23 at Great American Ball Park, the second-best mark by an NL team behind the Mets.

 Tyler Mahle (1-5) got his first win in his ninth start, allowing four singles and a pair of walks in five innings.
 Mahle showed significant improvement over his April 16 start at Dodger Stadium, where he gave up a career-high 11 hits in a 6-1 loss.

+“You can’t say enough about Mahle,” manager David Bell said.
+“The way he prepared against that great lineup was really impressive.”

 The Dodgers got a base runner in each of the first five innings Saturday but Mahle escaped a pair of scoring threats.

 Three relievers completed the Reds’ sixth shutout victory, tied with the Cubs for most in the NL.
 The Dodgers were blanked for the fourth time.

+It was the Reds’ first shutout win over the Dodgers since a 5-0 victory at Great American on June 11, 2014.

+“We didn’t have a lot of good swings against him,” manager Dave Roberts said.

 Winker’s solo homer in the second inning off Walker Buehler (4-1) ended the Dodgers’ streak of 23 scoreless innings.
 They were coming off back-to-back shutout wins.
 Puig singled home a pair of runs in the third after a throwing error by shortstop Corey Seager set up a rally.

+Puig’s sinking liner to center landed before Alex Verdugo could get to it.
+The Reds wound up with three unearned runs out of the inning.

+“Puig didn’t hit it hard enough to get it to our guy,” Buehler said.
+“It’s frustrating when that happens.”

 It was Puig’s first hit since a bases-loaded single in the 10th inning gave the Reds a 6-5 win over the Cubs on Wednesday.

+“I was only happy to get a hit,” Puig said.
+“The night before, I did nothing.
+I finally got a hit, and that made me feel better.”

 Cody Bellinger had a pair of singles, leaving his batting average at .409.
 He fouled a ball off his right foot in his final at-bat but stayed in the game and singled.